 An analysis of the structural and functional relationship of the vertebrate body at the cellular, tissue, organ, and system level, and their relationship to the maintenance, regulation, and perpetuation of the organism.
 Mammalian physiology will be emphasized.
-Three lecture hours and two laboratory hours.
-Prereg: Biol.
-206, 305, and Chem 226.
+Prereq: Successful completion of Biol 206, 212, and Chem 116, each with a grade of "C" or higher.
 (Fall odd years)